People's Republic of Bulgaria: Military

 In 1946, the military rapidly adopted a Soviet military doctrine and organization.
 The country received large amounts of Soviet weaponry, and eventually established a domestic military vehicle production capability.
 By the year 1988, the Bulgarian People's Army (Българска народна армия) numbered 152,000 men, serving in four different branches – Land Forces, Navy, Air and Air Defense Forces, and Missile Forces.

-The BPA operated 3,000 tanks, 2,000 armored vehicles, 2,500 large caliber artillery systems, over 500 combat aircraft, 33 combat vessels, as well as 67 Scud missile launchers, 24 SS-23 launchers and dozens of FROG-7 artillery rocket launchers.
+The Bulgarian People's Army (BPA) operated 3,000 tanks, 2,000 armored vehicles, 2,500 large caliber artillery systems, over 500 combat aircraft, 33 combat vessels, as well as 67 Scud missile launchers, 24 SS-23 launchers and dozens of FROG-7 artillery rocket launchers.

 Economy

 The PRB adopted a centrally planned economy, similar to those in other COMECON states.
 In the mid-1940s, when collectivisation began, Bulgaria was a primarily agrarian state, with some 80% of its population located in rural areas.
 Production facilities of all sectors were rapidly nationalised.
 Chervenkov finally ended all private economic activity.

 Bulgarian agricultural productivity increased rapidly after collectivisation.
 Large-scale mechanisation resulted in an immense growth in labour productivity.
 Government subsidies covered the large losses from the artificially low consumer prices.

 Chervenkov's Stalinist policy led to a massive industrialisation and development of the energy sector, which remained one of Bulgaria's most advanced economic sectors.
-His rule lasted from 1950 to 1956, and saw the construction of dozens of dams and hydroelectric powerplants, chemical works, the Elatsite gold and copper mine and many others.
+His rule lasted from 1950 to 1955, and saw the construction of dozens of dams and hydroelectric powerplants, chemical works, the Elatsite gold and copper mine and many others.
 The war-time coupon system was abolished, and healthcare and education were government provided.
 All this was achieved with strict government control and organization.
 Labor came from prisoner brigades and the Bulgarian Brigadier Movement – a youth labor movement where young people worked on construction projects.

 Bulgaria was involved in computer construction, which earned it the nickname "Silicon Valley of the Eastern Bloc".
 Bulgarian engineers developed the first Bulgarian computer, the Vitosha, as well as the Pravetz computers.
 Bulgaria is currently the only Balkan Country to operate a supercomputer, an IBM Blue Gene/P.

 In the 1960s, Zhivkov introduced reforms that had a positive effect on the country's economy.
 He put emphasis on light industry, agriculture, tourism, as well as on Information Technology in the 1970s and the 1980s.
 Surplus agricultural production could be sold freely, prices were lowered even more, and new equipment for light industrial production was imported.
 Bulgaria became the first Communist country to purchase a license from Coca-Cola in 1965.